playdate-go/pdgo/README.md

 >[!IMPORTANT]
 > The patches are **not** compiled into the `tinygo` binary itself - they are loose source files that TinyGo picks up and compiles on every build.
-This means you get a fully working Playdate toolchain in a few minutes instead of building TinyGo from source (dozens of minutes, in example approx. 8-9 minutes on MacBook Pro M5 Pro (15 CPUs) ).
+This means you get a fully working Playdate toolchain in a few minutes ~~instead of building TinyGo from source, dozens of minutes, in example approx. 8-9 minutes on MacBook Pro M5 Pro (15 CPUs)~~.

 ---